 On top of that, the built-in templates, thousands of them, make the mapping process even easier.
 Not to mention, the drag-and-drop editor is a real gem that lets you upload logos and images with a single mouse click.

 By any chance, if using Google slides or Microsoft Powerpoint is too much work for you, then let MindMeister take care of it.

-With its additional feature, you can turn your ideas or mindmaps into presentations with the royalty of modern design touch.
+With its additional features, you can turn your ideas or mindmaps into presentations with the royalty of a modern design touch.